Rootjang92/blog-article-1/README.md

   });
 });
 ```
-- Let's also update our `UserList` test
+- Let's also update our `UserList` test.
+Again this should not require any change to our snapshot test.
+Simply refactoring shouldn't render things differently.

 ```javascript
 import React from "react";
 import { shallow } from "enzyme";